 It’s also important to realise that the threat of divorce is seldom enough to motivate your spouse to stop his or her addictive behaviour.

 Unquestionably your best option is to seek out professional addiction treatment for your spouse.
 Today, there exists a variety of inpatient and outpatient addiction treatment options for your spouse to select from.
-Inpatient rehab is by far the most effective means of overcoming an addiction.
+Inpatient rehab is a safe means of overcoming an addiction.

 If your spouse is unwilling to attend an inpatient rehab clinic, then you may have to settle for an outpatient programme.
 A common form of outpatient addiction treatment is addiction counselling.

 Another option is for your spouse to attend a 12-step mutual support group such as Alcoholics Anonymous, Narcotics Anonymous or Gamblers Anonymous.
 These self-help groups exist to help your spouse through peer support and spiritual awakening.

-Al-Anon was founded by the wife of Bill Wilson.
-Bill founded Alcoholics Anonymous in 1938.
-Bill’s wife founded Al-Anon in the early 1950s because she felt there was a need to support family members of those experiencing addiction due to her own experiences with Bill’s alcoholism.
+Al-Anon was founded by the wife of Bill Wilson, Lois W. Bill founded Alcoholics Anonymous in 1938.
+Bill’s wife, Lois W, founded Al-Anon in the early 1950s because she felt there was a need to support family members of those experiencing addiction due to her own experiences with Bill’s alcoholism.

 The interventionist will arrive at your home and attempt to educate your spouse about the signs and symptoms of addiction.
-An attempt will be made to help your spouse overcome denial and thus being a more formal programme of addiction treatment.
+An attempt will be made to help your spouse overcome denial and thus begin a more formal programme of addiction treatment.

 Before your spouse is ready to admit up to his or her addiction, it’s also important that you yourself acknowledge that help is needed.
 It’s likely that you could be unconsciously enabling your spouse’s addiction.